Pakash2211/Masa-Project-myfitnesspal-/README.md

 This was our project for Unit-4 Construct week at Masai Shcool.
 Our target was to complete all main functionality of  website have, such as sing up to till to the byuing of a product.
 We have completed this project in 5 days.
+An online health & fitness platform for men and women. static website

 ## Credits